 - Wood or wild anemones refer to the same plant in New England (typically).

 - It is extremely difficult to transplant these wildflowers into a garden setting.

-- When wild anemones bloom in old forests it attracts hundreds to thousands of bees & butterflies at a time (quite a sight!).
+- When wild anemones bloom in old forests it attracts hundreds of pollinators at a time (quite a sight!).